How Much do Roof Trusses Cost?

 The length at the bottom is known as the span, and the trusses are not all the same size.
 For example, if the span is 26 feet long, you would need 16-foot and 10-foot pieces of lumber to create the bottom cord, leaving no scrap behind.
 The price would get higher if the truss has to be customized and the scrap is left over.

-The most common types of ceiling are studio vault, cathedral, barrel vault, inverted, flat, and tray.
+The most common types of ceilings are studio vaulted ceilings, cathedral, barrel vault, inverted, flat, and tray.

-The most common trusses are made of timber, but they can also be made of steel.
+The most common trusses are made of timber, but you can also find steel trusses.

 What are the extra costs?